wh0th3h3llam1/wh0th3h3llam1/README.md

 <h2 align="left">Hello 👋!
 Myself Aarsh and I'm Grad Student based in San Jose, CA</h2>

+With over 3.5 years of professional experience as a Backend & Full Stack Engineer and currently pursuing a Master’s Degree in Software Engineering from San Jose State University (SJSU), driven by a passion for creating efficient systems and a fast learning attitude, I’ve developed a strong foundation in Object Oriented Programming, System Design, Data Structures and Algorithms, Database Systems, and Cloud technologies.
+I’m proficient in Python, Django, JavaScript, TypeScript among other languages and frameworks in my skillset.

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" />

 ## <img src="assets/skills.gif" width="30px"/> Tech Stack